 The Lady Pamela Hicks

 The Lady Pamela Carmen Louise Hicks (née Mountbatten) was born on 19th April 1929 in the Ritz Hotel, Barcelona, Spain, the youngest daughter of Admiral of the Fleet The Rt Hon.
 Lord Louis Mountbatten, 1st Earl Mountbatten of Burma (1900-1979) and The Hon.
 Dame Edwina Ashley (1901-1960).
-Pamela’s middle name of Carmen was to honour María del Carmen Saavedra y de Collado (1897-1967), the wife of Hernando Fitz-James Stuart y Falcó, 14th Duke of Peñaranda de Duero (1882-1936); and Louise to honour Mountbatten’s sister - The Lady Louise Mountbatten, formerly Princess Louise of Battenberg (1889-1965) - who later became Queen of Sweden.
+Pamela’s middle name of 'Carmen' was to honour María del Carmen Saavedra y de Collado, 13th Marchioness of Villaviciosa (1897-1967), the wife of Hernando Fitz-James Stuart y Falcó, 18th Duke of Peñaranda de Duero (1882-1936); and 'Louise' to honour Mountbatten’s sister - The Lady Louise Mountbatten, formerly Princess Louise of Battenberg (1889-1965) - who later became Queen of Sweden.

-Prior to her birth, her parents had been on holiday in Algeciras and Morocco - where Edwina had ridden a donkey whilst heavily pregnant.
+She is a first cousin to Prince Philip, 1st Duke of Edinburgh (1921-2021) and also a third cousin to Queen Elizabeth II (1926(1952-2022) and upon the death of The Queen, Pamela is now the oldest living descendant of Queen Victoria (1819(1837-1901).
+Prior to Pamela's birth, her parents had been on holiday in Algeciras and Morocco - where Edwina had ridden a donkey whilst heavily pregnant.
 Mountbatten subsequently returned to the Fleet at Gibraltar and Edwina drove 165 miles to Malaga, then caught 2 trains to Barcelona to meet Mountbatten there.